Longer interval between Covid vaccine doses generates nine times higher antibodies: Study - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Those who had their first dose of the vaccine eight months after an infection had antibody levels seven times higher than those who were vaccinated three months after infection, with a plateau after eight months, they said.

 The study also found that female participants and those from ethnic minorities were associated with significantly higher antibody levels, while immunosuppression was associated with significantly lower post-vaccination antibody responses.
-(AGENCIES)
+(PTI)